Frequently Asked Questions

 Visit https://myohepstatus.org to see the status of your application.
 Since this site is updated when your local office has started working on your application, please allow 15 days for your application to show up on the site.
 You can also call the DHS call center or local office for updated information.

 Every application is different because every household is different.
-If there are issues with the documents you provided with your application, there will be a delay as your local office tries to contact you.
 We are required to:

-• Process and make a final determination about your application within 45 days of receiving your full application packet.
+- Make a final determination regarding an application within 45 days of receiving the full application packet.

 All OHEP offices have secured drop-boxes to receive your application.
 You can find your local office by visiting: https://dhs.maryland.gov/office-of-home-energy-programs/local-home-energy-program-office/